-The PhD program in organizational behavior trains scholars who are able to draw on the concepts and methods of psychology and sociology in conducting research on behavior and management within complex organizations.
-It prepares students for careers as researchers and teachers.
+The PhD program in organizational behavior is an interfaculty program offered by the Graduate School of Arts and Sciences (GSAS) at Harvard University and faculty at Harvard Business School (HBS).
+The program trains scholars who are able to draw on the concepts and methods of psychology and sociology in conducting research on behavior and management within complex organizations and prepares students for careers as researchers and teachers.
 Program graduates will be comfortable working either in disciplinary departments or in professional schools—especially schools of management.

 Areas of Study

 Students in organizational behavior specialize in micro-organizational behavior or sociology, receiving core disciplinary training in either psychology or sociology and gain knowledge of existing research and theory about organizations through advanced coursework in organizational behavior.
 The sociology track deals with the macro aspects of organizational behavior.
 It focuses primarily on organizational processes and structures and on organizations in relation to their environments.
-Students also become familiar with some of the more micro issues emphasized within the micro-organizational track.
-The micro-organizational track is for students who wish to concentrate on the psychological aspects of organizational behavior.
-The primary focus is on the psychology of individuals as they engage in decisionmaking, interpersonal relations, and small group activities.
+Students also become familiar with some of the more micro issues emphasized within the micro-organizational track, which is for students who wish to concentrate on the psychological aspects of organizational behavior.
+The primary focus is on the psychology of individuals as they engage in decision making, interpersonal relations, and small group activities.
 Students also become familiar with some of the more macro issues emphasized within the sociology track.

 Adequate command of spoken and written English is required for admission.
-Non-native English speakers must take the TOEFL, unless they have obtained the equivalent of a US Bachelor's degree from an institution at which English is the language of instruction.
-The committee prefers scores of at least 100 on the Internet based test (IBT) of the TOEFL.
+Non-native English speakers must take the TOEFL, unless they have obtained the equivalent of a US bachelor degree from an institution at which English is the language of instruction.
+The committee prefers scores of at least 100 on the Internet-based test (IBT) of the TOEFL.